awilliamson10/2004Scape-dev/docs/server/core-concepts/network-protocol.md

 # Network Protocol

-This document describes the network protocol used by the Lost City Server for client-server communication, including packet structure, encoding, and handling.
+This document describes the network protocol used by the 2004Scape Server for client-server communication, including packet structure, encoding, and handling.

 ## Overview